Accessibility Statement

 What we’re doing to improve accessibility

-We are working hard to improve on any issues and our accessibility compliance is reviewed at least twice a year, in June and December.
+We are working hard to improve on any issues, and our accessibility compliance is continually reviewed.

 Preparation of this accessibility statement

-This statement was prepared on 1st March 2020 and was last updated on the 14 April 2023.
-It was last reviewed on 14 April 2023.
+This statement was initially prepared on 1st March 2020 and was last updated on the 9th July 2026.
+It was last reviewed on 9th July 2026.

-This website was last tested on 2 February 2023.
-The test was carried out by our own internal technical teams testing.
+Pages of this website were last tested on 9th July 2026.
+These tests are carried out by our own internal technical team.

 We used the approach of deciding on a sample of pages to test, which were our most frequently visited pages: